With all those free apps for preschoolers out there, is it really worth paying for ABC Mouse? Here’s everything you need to consider.

-That’s when I began to warm up to ABC Mouse.
+That’s when I began to love ABC Mouse.

-But since I know you are skeptical too, let’s start with a few obvious drawbacks of the app.
+But since I know might be skeptical, let’s start with a few obvious drawbacks of the app.
 That way, if they seem too big for you, you can stop reading now.

 Only available with a WiFi or data connection

 If you want to travel and don’t have data or WiFi, the app will not work.
 It derives all of it’s curriculum from an extensive online collection.

 That doesn’t work when you are in the car pickup line waiting for big sister to get out of school and don’t have a data connection.

 It does make the perfect activity if you want to go chill at a coffee shop though.
 I did this recently and got to work for a full 20-minutes before my son tapped me on the arm wanting to leave.